History of Bihar: Neolithic (10,800–3300 BC)

 The earliest proof of human activity in Bihar is Mesolithic habitational remains at Munger.

 Prehistoric rock paintings have been discovered in the hills of Kaimur, Nawada and Jamui.
 It was the first time that a Neolithic settlement was discovered in the thick of the alluvium, over the bank of the Ganges at Chirand.
 The rock paintings depict a prehistoric lifestyle and natural environment.
 They depict the Sun, the Moon, stars, animals, plants, trees, and rivers, and it is speculated that they represent love for nature.
 The paintings also highlight the daily life of the early humans in Bihar, including activities like hunting, running, dancing and walking.
 The rock paintings in Bihar are not only identical to those in central and southern India but are also akin to those in Europe and Africa.
 The rock paintings of Spain's Alta Mira and France's Lascaux are almost identical to those found in Bihar.

 Bronze Age (3300–1300 BC)

 Parallel to Indus Valley Civilization

 In 2017 bricks dated to the mature Harappan period was discovered from the outskirts of the ancient city of Vaishali.
 Any in-depth research which may establish definite links between Indus Valley Civilization and Bihar is yet to be conducted.
-A round seal excavated from Vaishali dated 200 BC-200 AD has three inscribed letters which according to Indus Valley Civilization scholar Iravatham Mahadevan represents formulas inscribed on the Indus seals and dates it to the earliest layers of excavation i-e 1100 BC.
+A round seal excavated from Vaishali dated 200 BC-200 AD has three engraved letters which according to Indus Valley Civilization scholar Iravatham Mahadevan represents formulas inscribed on the Indus seals and dates it to the earliest layers of excavation i-e 1100 BC.